 “Barbizon Painters” in John Merriman and Jay Winter, eds., Encyclopedia of Europe: 1789-1914

 (New York: Charles Scribner’s Sons) 2006.
 “Millet’s Milkmaids” Nineteenth-Century Art Worldwide,

 2/1, Winter 2003.

-Chapter to be included in Ecocriticism and The Anthropocene in Nineteenth Century Art and Visual Culture
+Ecocriticism and the Anthropocene in 19th Century Art and Visual Culture

 MembershipsCollege Art Association (CAA), Nineteenth-Century Studies Association (NCSA), Association for the Study of Literature & the Environment (ASLE) , Provincetown Art Association and Museum (PAAM), Peaked Hills Trust, Cape Museum of the Arts.